 Screenshot automatic annotation

-How to annotate images in Dr.Explain?
+How to automatically annotate screens in Dr.Explain?

 The editor toolbar has a separate section dedicated to image manipulation functions.
 In Dr.Explain, you can annotate an entire window or a single region of an application screen or a web page.
-In addition, the program can add an annotation to a picture or photo that is already on your computer.
+In addition, the program can add an annotation to a screenshot or photo that is already on your computer.

-After capturing the screen, the algorithms will mark the significant elements, and the annotation editor will open in front of you.
+After capturing the screen, the algorithms will mark the significant elements, and the screen annotation editor will open in front of you.
 There, you can change the image, reduce or increase its scale, as well as add additional or remove unnecessary "controls".
 Controls are shapes that mark essential elements of the screen.

 Customize the appearance of the annotations and choose the style that matches the manual and product design.
 Add descriptions to interface elements.